IABTechLab/ucid/spec/UCID v1.0 DRAFT.md

 ### UCID Validation of Peer-Issued Identifier <a name="examples_ucid_validation_peer"></a>

-The following is an example of a UCID validation operation where an identifer issued by an RA peer was passed in request.
-The RA resolves the issuing RA from RAID and returns a 302 Redirect to the correct URI for the issuing RA.
+The following is an example of a UCID validation operation where an identifer issued by an RA peer was passed in the request.
+The RA resolves the issuing RA from RAID, proxies to call to the Peer RA, and returns the response.

 ```
 Request:  GET https://ucid.io/ucids/SABCD000123H